 Data pre-processing method.
 As mentioned earlier, digital images often have noise and low contrast.
 Their evaluation is difficult.
 In HMANN, the authors have reduced noise using threshold wavelet coefficients.
 In general, a pre-processing process is performed on these images to overcome the low contrast and noise.
 The data pre-processing process includes three steps: (1) Rebuilding images using a level set method; (2) Sharpening or smoothing using a Gabor filter; (3) Improving contrast using a histogram equalization process.
-In addition, a specialist physician performs manually the segmentation process called the gray-level co-occurrence matrix (GLCM) on these segmented regions to extract features related to this disease.
+In addition, a specialist physician performs manually the segmentation process on normal and abnormal digital images.
+Then, HMANN uses a feature extraction process called the gray-level co-occurrence matrix (GLCM) on these segmented regions to extract features related to this disease.
 These features include adaptive, Haralick, and histogram features.
+Then, a feature selection process is performed for selecting nine features.